jennajeh/jennajeh/README.md

 # Developer Jenna 🐶☕️

-I want to be a calm developer who feels comfortable when working with me.
+I want to be a reliable developer who feels comfortable when working with me.
 <div>

 <br>